How to select the speakers and the number required in your school

 Selecting a Speaker for the Classroom

-The sound level in a classroom depends on the background sound level.
+The sound level in a school classroom depends on the background sound level.
 If the children are quiet, the sound level can be lower, but if the class is very noisy, we need more volume from our speakers.
 As a rule of thumb, the sound level from the speaker should be 10 dB above the background noise.
 The performance of a speaker is specified by their sound level at 1 meter away and using 1 watt of power.
 Let’s assume that we need a speaker with a maximum sound level of 83dB.

 In many cases, a standard classroom requires only one speaker, but if it is a noisy room, an additional speaker can be added.
 A speaker can be placed on the ceiling or the wall.
 If we have a drop ceiling, it is very easy to install a speaker that’s made to fit in one of the ceiling panels.
 For example, the Spkr-IP System12 fits in the drop ceiling.
 This PoE powered network attached speaker is specified at 92 dB at 1 meter, at 1 watt.
 Alternatively, we may decide to place a speaker on the wall.
 For example, the model SPKR-IP SYS 1HD wall speaker provides the same sound level as the ceiling speaker.